Mohit-Mano06/road-sign-detection-yolo-cnn/README.md

 # Road Sign Detection – YOLO + CNN Hybrid Model

 This project implements a hybrid **YOLO + CNN based traffic sign detection system**.
-YOLO is used for **real-time object detection**, while a custom CNN model classifies the cropped sign into its appropriate category.
+YOLO is used for **real-time object detection**, while CNN model classifies the road sign into its appropriate category.

 ---